finos/legend-sdlc/docs/re-architecture-worklog.md

   predates the SPI until its Phase 5 refit).
 Hitting `/configuration/capabilities` on the FS or in-memory servers errors until then — the endpoints are new, so nothing regresses.

+### Step 8: `legend-sdlc-backend-test-suite` (L4 TCK)

+- **New module** (published jar of abstract JUnit suites, junit at compile scope per the test-utils precedent), package `org.finos.legend.sdlc.backend.tck`.
+The Phase 3 seam-R2 seed moves in:
+  `LayoutInvariantsTestSuite` from `legend-sdlc-core`'s test-jar into the module's main tree (`core.tck` → `backend.tck`), and
+  `TestInMemoryLayoutInvariants` (its in-memory-provider runner) into the module's own test tree — it could not stay in core's tests without a module cycle.
+Core's test-jar remains published (the server still consumes it).
+- **`BackendContractTestSuite`** (new): the capability model as executable contract — backend identity (type non-null; at least one workspace flavor declared), session user-id passthrough, and for each optional capability: declared ⇒ the accessor yields an api; undeclared ⇒ `UnsupportedCapabilityException` carrying that capability and 501 (never `UnsupportedOperationException`, never null).
+Ships a default in-memory `BackendSessionContext` fixture.
+- **`TestMinimalBackendContract`** runs the contract over a minimal `AbstractBackend` fixture (USER_WORKSPACES only) — certifying the base class's gating.
+The first real runner is Phase 5's in-memory backend; the GitLab backend cannot run it in unit tests (servlet-bound session context until its extraction).